New client enquiries team

 Oke: “It’s a very satisfying job.
 We’re helping to deliver thousands of care appointments – and missing one just isn’t an acceptable option.
 It can be quite challenging at times, particularly when the winter weather bites, but I’m always impressed with the can-do attitude of our carers – without their commitment and passion for caring, our task would be impossible.”

-Raquel is our operations manager and her role is to oversee all regulated care provision by Saga Care at Home.
-Raquel oversees the care co-ordinators, and works with the local team leaders and carers to maintain the highest quality of service.
+Laila is our operations manager and her role is to oversee all regulated care provision by Saga Care at Home.
+Laila oversees the care co-ordinators, and works with the local team leaders and carers to maintain the highest quality of service.

 We offer a range of live-in care and visiting home care services to ensure that your loved ones can continue to do the things they love.